School Attendance Policy

 * The form and design of these shirts shall not be changed or altered in any way.

-*All students are required to wear the school uniform on Monday,
+*All students are required to wear the school uniform on Mondays,

-Tuesday, Wednesday, and Thursday.
-On Free Friday, students may wear appropriate clothing which conforms to the school code.
+Tuesdays, Thursdays, and Fridays.
+On Wash Wednesdays, students may wear appropriate clothing which conforms to the school code.

 Dress Code Policy